sustrik/uxy/README.md

 # TOOLS

-All tools take input from stdin and write the result to stdout.
+All UXY tools take input from stdin and write the result to stdout.

 ### uxy re